dante690dark/part1-Introduction-to-React/README.md

 # part1-Introduction-to-React

-In this part, the first approach with the react library was had, where the application was created with [create react app](https://create-react-app.dev/), In addition, topics such as javascript fundamentals, component state, event handlers and debugging were reviewed.
+This section is part of the [full stack open](https://fullstackopen.com/en/#course-contents) course, the first approach with the react library was had, where the application was created with [create react app](https://create-react-app.dev/), In addition, topics such as javascript fundamentals, component state, event handlers and debugging were reviewed.

 ## Requirements